Get more information about Illinois Valley Community College by clicking links below:

 - Associate's Degree in Nursing (ADN) Program (more info)

-- Accredited by the National League for Nursing Accrediting Commission (since 1970)
+- Accredited by the Accreditation Commission for Education in Nursing, Inc. ?
+May 6, 2013 Formerly: National League for Nursing Accrediting Commission (since 1970)

 - Compare all associate's degree in nursing (ADN) programs in Illinois